Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Multi-rank Subspace-CUSUM

+The window length $w$ controls the trade-off between estimation accuracy and adaptivity.
+Larger values of $w$ improve subspace estimation but delay responsiveness to changes in the covariance structure.
+Before the change, the estimate reflects only noise fluctuations, whereas after the appearance of a low-rank spike, it progressively aligns with \(U\).
+Accordingly, the choice of $w$ directly affects the detection delay and must be balanced against the desired false-alarm performance.

+When estimating the signal subspace at each time step, we deliberately avoid using past observations and instead construct the estimate from the next $w$ samples.
+This future-window strategy has a key advantage that it ensures that the subspace estimate formed from $\{x_{t+1},\ldots,x_{t+w}\}$ is independent of the current observation $x_t$, which greatly simplifies the drift calculations and theoretical analysis presented later.

-Given a delayed subspace estimate $\hat{U}_{t+w}$ computed over time $[t+1, t+w]$ (practically, this is always possible by properly delaying our data by $w$ samples), we define a scalar increment $Z_t$ that measures how signal-like the new observation $x_t$ is.
-A natural choice is the squared norm of $x_t$ projected onto the estimated subspace:
+Given such a delayed subspace estimate $\hat{U}_{t+w}$ computed over the time interval $[t+1,t+w]$, we quantify how ``signal-like'' the current observation $x_t$ is through a scalar increment $Z_t$.
+A natural choice is the squared norm of the projection of $x_t$ onto the estimated subspace,

-Here, $Z_t$ represents the energy of $x_t$ in the top-$d$ principal directions estimated from future $w$ data.
+Here, $Z_t$ represents the energy of $x_t$ in the top-$d$ principal directions inferred from the future window of $w$ observations.